CILK-FM: History

 In 2004, the station adopted an adult hits format.
 On October 5, the CRTC announced that Silk FM Broadcasting had applied to add rebroadcast transmitters in the nearby Okanagan cities of Vernon and Penticton, in addition to its owned and operated rebroadcast transmitters at Big White Mountain and Magna Bay.
 On February 28, 2005, the CRTC denied the application to add the transmitters into Vernon and Penticton on the grounds that it would result in a significant increase to the coverage of CILK into the adjacent radio markets.

 On May 3, 2006, several years after Frost bought out minority shareholders of Silk FM Broadcasting and became sole owner of the company, he announced the sale of CILK-FM and its two broadcast transmitters to Standard Radio for a total purchase price of $9.25 million CAD.
 The sale was approved unconditionally by the CRTC in December 2006.

 In the summer of 2007, CILK modified its format to adult contemporary, playing contemporary and modern hits.
 In October 2007, Astral Media acquired Standard's terrestrial radio and television assets, including CILK.
 By January 2011, the station became 101.5 EZ Rock, keeping the AC format.
 By March 2011, the station was added at the Canadian hot AC panel per Mediabase status, joining sister CHR/Top 40 station CHSU-FM, but later moved to the Canadian AC panel the following week.

 On December 27, 2020, as part of a mass format reorganization by Bell Media, CILK rebranded as Move 101.5.
 While the station would run jockless for the first week of the format, on-air staff would return on January 4, 2021.

+On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CILK, which is to be sold to Vista Radio.
+The application was approved on February 13, 2025.
+On April 15, 2025, Vista rebranded the station under its new Go FM branding.